ToxicFrog/doom-mods/gzap/doc/protocol.md

 This may be expanded with other uses in the future but for now it's just a way of telling the client when the game is won.

+#### `AP-XOFF {}`

+Sent when Doom is shutting down to indicate that the connection is closing and no more messages will be processed.
+A client starting up can look for the presence of this in the log to determine if it's a log from a game in progress or an earlier play session -- since gzdoom truncates the log file when starting up, it will only contain one of these at most.

 ## Incoming Protocol